About the Course

 Valderrama isn’t as old as you might think.
 In fact, it’s only just turned 50.
 But boy, has it packed a lot into its first half-century.

-The pro tournaments began to roll in the late 1980s, and then, in 1997, came lift-off: the Ryder Cup came to Andalucía and the world witnessed one of the greatest editions of all time.
-No one who witnessed that epic duel, either on the course or on TV, will forget the US charge on Sunday, with a young Phil Mickelson in the lineup.
+The pro tournaments began to roll in the late 1980s, and then, in 1997, came that Ryder Cup showdown, arguably the greatest of all time.
+No one who saw that epic duel, either on the course or on TV, will forget the US charge on Sunday, with a young Phil Mickelson in the lineup.

-The US couldn’t quite pull off the heist that day, but their heroic comeback set the tone for what was to follow.
-Valderrama became a place of miracles, a place that brought the best from the best: just ask Graeme McDowell, who produced an albatross here in 2007.
+The US couldn’t quite pull off the heist that day, but their heroic comeback set the tone.
+Valderrama became a place of miracles, a place that brought the best from the best.
+Just ask our Smash GC star Graeme McDowell, who produced an albatross here in 2007.

-But no one, no one, has a stronger relationship with Valderrama than Sergio García.
-Our Fireballs GC captain has turned this corner of Andalucía into his own personal kingdom, having won a string of victories beneath the cork trees.
-And at LIV Golf Andalucía 2024, he produced his greatest feat yet.
+But no one, no one, is bound to Valderrama more closely than Sergio García.
+Our Fireballs GC captain has turned this corner of Andalucía into his own personal kingdom, with four (yep, four!) victories beneath the cork trees.
+And at LIV Golf Andalucía 2024, he produced arguably his greatest feat yet.

-In front of an electric home crowd waving red and yellow flags, García roared back on Sunday to pip Anirban Lahiri to the individual title in a play-off.
+In front of an electric home crowd shouting 'Vamos Sergio!' and waving red and yellow flags, García roared back on Sunday to pip Anirban Lahiri to the individual title in a play-off.
 And to top things off, his Fireballs claimed the team title, again in a play-off - the first and only time golf has witnessed two tie-breakers on the same day.

 How will it play?

 As Jon Rahm, who has suffered an agonising string of near-misses at Valderrama says, there’s no luck at Valderrama.
-This is a course with no gimme holes, and you have to really think your way around the course rather than just whacking the hell out of the ball.
+This is a course with no gimme holes, and you have to really think your way around the course rather than just bashing the rubber out the ball.

-Perhaps that’s why García, a player whose game is built on brains rather than brawn, has done so well here.
+Perhaps that’s why García, a player whose game is built on brains over brawn, has done so well here.
 Perhaps that’s why Lahiri, one of the smaller guys in LIV Golf, did so well in 2024.

 Who will it favor?